Why It Works

 Like all no-knead doughs, this one is really simple.
 Just measure your ingredients out into a bowl (use a scale, not cups and spoons, for the greatest accuracy), stir them together with your hand, cover the bowl with plastic, and let it rest overnight.
 No kneading, no futzing, no problem.

 The next day, after the dough has had a chance to plump up and a good amount of gluten has developed, I turn it out into a cast iron skillet that I've greased with a few tablespoons of olive oil, then give the dough a few turns and pats.
 To build in garlic flavor, I take those tender pieces of roasted garlic and embed them right into the dough, pressing down on each piece until it's nearly completely surrounded.
 Once the garlic is in, I again let the dough rest for a couple hours.
-During that second rest, it should relax and spread out until it's almost in the corners of the pan, requiring just a bit of pushing and pulling to get it to fill the pan completely.
+During that second rest, it should relax and spread out until it's almost to the edges of the pan, requiring just a bit of pushing and pulling to get it to fill the pan completely.
 Not only is the dough no-knead, it's essentially no-stretch as well.

-Baking the Focaccia and Building Garlic Flavor
+Baking the Focaccia and Building the Second Layer of Garlic Flavor

 Once the dough has risen and relaxed, into the oven it goes, at a blazing-hot 550°F (290°C).
 The high heat helps promote good oven spring, causing the bubbles in the dough to rapidly expand, for a crumb that's airy but chewy at the same time.